-Equality at the upper endpoint holds precisely when the mean momentum vanishes, \(\langle P\rangle=0\); equality at the lower endpoint holds precisely when \(\nabla^h\phi\) is \(\nu\)-a.e.\ constant.
-If the lower-endpoint equality holds but \(|\psi|\) is not a ground-state Dirichlet eigenfunction, then the Rayleigh quotient is strict and the bound \eqref{eq:IHB} is correspondingly strict: \(\sigma_{p}(\psi)>\hbar\sqrt{\lambda_{1}}\). \end{remark}
+which is the claimed kinetic-energy window.
+Equality at the upper endpoint holds precisely when the mean momentum vanishes, $\|\langle P\rangle\|_h = 0$ (equivalently, $\langle P\rangle = 0$), so that the subtracted term in \eqref{eq:VarDecomposition} disappears.
+Equality at the lower endpoint holds precisely when the fluctuation term in \eqref{eq:VarE2} vanishes, i.e. when $\nabla_h\phi$ is constant ($\nu$-a.e.).
+If this lower-endpoint equality holds but $|\psi|$ is not a ground-state Dirichlet eigenfunction, then the Rayleigh quotient is strict and the bound \eqref{eq:IHB} is correspondingly strict: $\sigma_p(\psi) > \hbar\sqrt{\lambda_1}$. \end{remark}

-\begin{remark}[On the ‘constant phase gradient’ condition and frame independence] By the exact variance decomposition \eqref{eq:VarE2}, equality at the \emph{lower} endpoint of the kinetic-energy window \eqref{eq:chain} (equivalently of \eqref{eq:VarBound}) holds if and only if the $\nu$-variance of the phase gradient vanishes:
+\begin{remark} On the ‘constant phase gradient’ condition and frame independence.
+By the exact variance decomposition \eqref{eq:VarE2}, equality at the \emph{lower} endpoint of the kinetic-energy window \eqref{eq:chain} (equivalently of \eqref{eq:VarBound}) holds if and only if the $\nu$-variance of the phase gradient vanishes:

 In a global $h$-orthonormal frame $\{X_a\}_{a=1}^n$ this is equivalent to the existence of constants $c_a$ with $X_a\phi(x)=c_a$ for $\nu$-a.e.\ $x$.

 \emph{Global frame and invariance.} Since $r{<}\operatorname{inj}_\Sigma(p)$, the ball $B_\Sigma(p,r)$ is contractible.
 Parallel transport of an orthonormal basis at $p$ along radial geodesics furnishes a global $h$-orthonormal frame.
 The quantity $E_\nu[\|\nabla^h\phi - E_\nu[\nabla^h\phi]\|_h^2]$ and the condition above are invariant under \emph{constant} $O(n)$ rotations of this fixed global frame (not under $x$-dependent frame rotations).